OctavianParalescu/aws-ec2-ebs-automatic-snapshot-bash/README.md

 ####Bash script for Automatic EBS Snapshots and Cleanup on Amazon Web Services (AWS)

-Written by  **[AWS Consultants - Casey Labs Inc.] (http://www.caseylabs.com)**
+Initially written by  **[AWS Consultants - Casey Labs Inc.] (http://www.caseylabs.com)**

-*Contact us for all your Amazon Web Services consulting needs!*
+Differences within this fork:
+- snapshot name contains the name of the EC2 instance and the hostname
+- no wget prerequisite

 ===================================

 **How it works:**
 ebs-snapshot.sh will:
-- Determine the instance ID of the EC2 server on which the script runs
+- Determine the instance ID and the instance name of the EC2 server on which the script runs
 - Gather a list of all volume IDs attached to that instance
 - Take a snapshot of each attached volume
-- The script will then delete all associated snapshots taken by the script that are older than 7 days
+- The script will then delete all associated snapshots taken by the script that are older than 14 days

 Pull requests greatly welcomed!